LysSanzMoreta/Theseus-PP/README.md

-The input data is managed on this line of Calling_SUPERPOSITION.py:
+The input data is managed on this line of Calling_SUPERPOSITION.py: https://github.com/LysSanzMoreta/Theseus-PP/blob/master/Calling_SUPERPOSITION.py#L31

 DataManagement.Read_Data('../PDB_files/{}.pdb'.format(name1), '../PDB_files/{}.pdb'.format(name2),type='all',models =(0,100),RMSD=True)

-- The files are in the PDB_files folder in the same directory
+- The files are in a **PDB_files folder** in the same directory
 - name1 and name2 are usually the same file name, but they are separated because some proteins NMR coordinates are divided in 2 different files (1adz1T and 1adz0T)
-- type = "all"---> for the PDB with a single sequence
+a) PDB files containing a **single** sequence/model -type = "all"---> for the PDB with a single sequence/model
-- type = "models" ---> for the protein files with several models in the same PDB
 - models = (0,len(seq))----> for the PDB with a single sequence.
 The number indicates the number of aa to be included
+b) PBD files containing **>1** models
+- type = "models"
 - models = (0,3) ------> for the protein files with several models in the same PDB.
 The number of the models to be compared
 - RMSD = True, indicates if the superposition is initialized with the RMSD